Boot Camp (software)

-Boot Camp Assistant is a multi-boot utility included with Apple Inc.'s macOS, previously Mac OS X/OS X, that assists users in installing Microsoft Windows operating systems on Intel-based Macintosh computers.
-The utility guides users through non-destructive disk partitioning, including resizing of an existing HFS+ or APFS partition, if necessary, of their hard disk drive or solid-state drive and installation of Windows device drivers for the Apple hardware.
-The utility also installs a Windows Control Panel applet for selecting the default boot operating system.
+Boot Camp is a multi-boot feature supported by Apple for their macOS operating system to assist users in installing, managing, and booting into Microsoft Windows on Intel-based Macintosh computers.
+The Boot Camp Assistant utility guides users through non-destructive disk partitioning, including resizing of an existing HFS+ or APFS partition, if necessary, of their hard disk drive or solid-state drive and installation of Windows device drivers for the Apple hardware.
+Boot Camp Assistant also handles the installation of a Windows Control Panel applet to control the selection of the default boot operating system.

-Initially an unsupported beta for Mac OS X 10.4 Tiger, the utility was introduced with Mac OS X 10.5 Leopard and has been included in subsequent versions of the operating system.
+Initially an unsupported beta for Mac OS X 10.4 Tiger, Boot Camp was introduced with Mac OS X 10.5 Leopard and has been included in subsequent versions of the operating system.
 Previous versions of Boot Camp supported Windows XP and Windows Vista.
 Boot Camp 4.0 for Mac OS X 10.6 Snow Leopard version 10.6.6 up to Mac OS X 10.8 Mountain Lion version 10.8.2 supported only Windows 7.
 With the release of Boot Camp 5.0 for Mac OS X 10.8 Mountain Lion in version 10.8.3, only 64-bit versions of Windows 7 and Windows 8 are supported.

 Boot Camp 6.0 added support for 64-bit versions of Windows 10.
-Boot Camp 6.1, available on macOS 10.12 Sierra and later, will accept only new installations of Windows 7 and later.
+Boot Camp 6.1, available on macOS 10.12 Sierra and later, only accepts new installations of Windows 7 and later.
 This requirement was upgraded to requiring Windows 10 for macOS 10.14 Mojave.

-Boot Camp is not available on Apple silicon Macs.
-Via virtualization, it is possible to run ARM-based Windows 10 or Windows 11.
+Boot Camp is not supported on Apple silicon Macs, though it is possible to run ARM-based Windows 10 or Windows 11 via virtualization.
+As such, the application was removed in macOS 27 Golden Gate as that version of macOS only supports Apple silicon Macs.

 Overview

 Installation

 Installing Windows 10 on a Mac requires an ISO image of Windows 10 provided by Microsoft.
 Boot Camp combines Windows 10 with install scripts to load hardware drivers for the targeted Mac computer.

 Boot Camp supports Windows 10 on Macs dated mid-2012 or newer.
-Apple silicon is not supported due to being ARM-based.
-Windows 11 supports ARM64, but the ARM64 version is licensed only to original equipment manufacturers, and there are no drivers for the Apple silicon SoCs, so it cannot run on Apple silicon Macs natively.
+Apple silicon is not supported due to being ARM-based; although Windows 11 is able to run on ARM64, Microsoft only licenses Windows releases for ARM64 to original equipment manufacturers, and there are no drivers for the Apple silicon SoCs, so Windows cannot run on Apple silicon Macs natively.